nianticlabs/simplerecon/README.md

 This will output meshes, quick depth viz, and socres when benchmarked against LiDAR depth under `OUTPUT_PATH`.

-This command uses `vdr_dense_offline.yaml` which will generate depths for every frame and fuse them into a mesh.
+This command uses `vdr_dense.yaml` which will generate depths for every frame and fuse them into a mesh.
 In the paper we report scores with fused keyframes instead, and you can run those using `vdr_default.yaml`.
-You can also use `dense_offline` frames by instead using `vdr_dense_offline.yaml`.
+You can also use `dense_offline` tuples by instead using `vdr_dense_offline.yaml`.